AI transparency statement

 "a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 Different AI systems vary in their levels of autonomy and adaptiveness after deployment" (OECD).

-The Reef Authority commits to using AI in a safe and responsible manner.
+The Reef Authority commits to using AI in a safe and responsible manner, with appropriate human oversight and intervention.

 How we use AI

-The Reef Authority is not currently using AI across any of its domains.
-Any future uses of AI by the Reef Authority would be documented in future iterations of the AI Transparency Statement and would be based on the Australian Government’s classification system, see Classification system for AI use on the DTA Artificial intelligence in government page.
+The Reef Authority does not currently deploy AI across its operational domains.
+Any future uses of AI by the Reef Authority would be documented in subsequent iterations of the AI Transparency Statement and would align with the Australian Government's classification system, see Classification system for AI use on the DTA Artificial intelligence in government page.

 Public interaction and impact